koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

 [^41]:
     Submarani et al. optimized several steering vectors $\mathbf{z}^i_\text{steer}$ for the same sentence (e.g. "I love dogs"), which were different due to different initialization.
 When they added in the mean steering vector $\overline{\mathbf{z}}_\text{steer}$, this _also_ generated e.g. "I love dogs".

-    This is evidence of feature linearity in GPT-2-small.
+    This averaging result is evidence of feature linearity in GPT-2-small.

 [^42]:
     > For each square, each probe has 3 directions, one for blank, black and for white.
 I convert it to two directions: a "my" direction by taking `my_probe = black_dir - white_dir` (for black to play) and a "blank" direction by taking `blank_probe = blank_dir - 0.5 * black_dir - 0.5 * white_dir` (the last one isn't that principled, but it seemed to work fine)